 Jon's wish was to be cremated and his ashes to be scattered in his beloved North Wales.
-His son Mark chose the poignant and tranquil location of Harlech Castle which overlooks the town, the coast and, a place Jon had so many cherished childhood memories of - the railway station where he used to love to watch the steam trains.
-Many thanks to Harlech Castle (Cadw) for their permission to scatter Jon's ashes in the moat.
+His son Mark chose the poignant and tranquil location of Harlech Castle which overlooks the town, the coast and, a place Jon had spent so much time as a young man and steam train enthusiast - the railway station.
+Many thanks to Harlech Castle (CADW) for their kind permission to scatter Jon's ashes in the moat.

-Why did Jon Derek decide to semi-retire in 1991?
+Why did Jon decide to semi-retire in 1991?

-The main reason was due to the fact that around about this time, line-dancing was becoming very popular, however, it was dividing the scene in a dramatic way thus causing venues to either go one way or the other.
+The main reason was due to the fact that around about this time, line-dancing was fast becoming very popular, however, it was spliting the scene in two and causing a rift amongst fans of the music.
+Venues had to decide whether to keep things the same or embrace the line-dancers.
 Jon was not prepared to change his show at such a late stage in his career just to suit two different audiences.
-He therefore decided to call it a day as a full-time artiste and make himself available for selected 'traditional dance' venues only.
+He therefore decided to call it a day as a full-time artiste and make himself available only for selected 'traditional dance' venues.

 Who are the backing singers on 'Till The Rivers All Run Dry' and 'Makin' Believe'?